eduardolujan/Steamer/doc/source/appendix.rst

 .. code-block:: mysql

-    mysql> GRANT ALL PRIVILEGES ON merlin.* TO merlin@'%' IDENTIFIED BY 'merlinpasswd'; mysql> GRANT ALL PRIVILEGES ON merlin.* TO merlin@'localhost' IDENTIFIED BY 'merlinpasswd';
+    mysql> GRANT ALL PRIVILEGES ON merlin.* TO 'merlin'@'%' IDENTIFIED BY 'merlinpasswd'; mysql> GRANT ALL PRIVILEGES ON merlin.* TO 'merlin'@'localhost' IDENTIFIED BY 'merlinpasswd';
     mysql> GRANT REPLICATION SLAVE ON *.* TO 'repl'@'%int.local' IDENTIFIED BY 'passwd';
     mysql> CREATE DATABASE merlin;
     mysql> FLUSH PRIVILEGES;